code2me/groupchat/README.md

 ### Express and
 ### Socket.io with
 ### Vanilla JS
-on the frontend with a custom UI
+on the frontend with a custom UI (Not Responsive yet)

 # You can Have a look here [Website](https://groupchat007.herokuapp.com/)
 ## Deployed on heroku